 Percent of Abilify reduction and the duration between cuts

 Timing and dosage cuts are entirely dependent on individual factors and circumstances, including symptoms.
 But as an example, after taking antipsychotic medication for 5 years, a person may expect to take 5 months, or perhaps longer, for the taper.
 A person on antipsychotics for 10 years might be looking at a period of 10 months or so for tapering.
 Your physician may start you off at a 10% reduction.
 Then after a stability period lasting 2 solid weeks of eating and sleeping well and maintaining a good routine, not angry and not manic, the next reduction might be introduced.
 For a person on antipsychotics for short time, for example, one month, your physician may begin a 10-25% reduction every few weeks, but the stabilizing period between cuts would need to be extended until you are no longer symptomatic at each new level.
-Eventually, the cut will amount to less than 2 mg Abilify, so your physician can cut the Abilify 2 mg in half giving you 1 mg, or even try to break it into four pieces to get .5 mg.
+Eventually, the cut will amount to less than 2mg of Abilify, so your physician can cut the Abilify 2mg in half giving you 1mg, or even try to break it into four pieces to get .5mg.
 The taper must be gentle and definitely not faster than can be tolerated.
 It should be well-monitored, and no further cuts should be attempted until symptoms at each level subside.

 Symptoms during the taper

 It may be difficult to tell what symptoms are from the withdrawal, and which ones might be a return of original symptoms.
-That is due to something called upregulation.20 Upregulation means the body adapts to the effects of the drug, in this case, the withholding of dopamine.
+That is due to something called upregulation.20,27 Upregulation means the body adapts to the effects of the drug, in this case, the withholding of dopamine.
 This holding back of dopamine (think of starving) causes the receptors to become supersensitive (think of being ravenously hungry).
 In this state of upregulation, reduction of the drug causes a flood of available dopamine which hits very “hungry” receptors, and emotions, thoughts, and behavior can become volatile.
 This phenomenon of dopamine excess will eventually even itself out (downregulate) but it will take time to do so.
 It is during this rebalancing period that most of the questions arise such as how severe are these effects and is it necessary to increase the medication back up to prevent a real crisis?
 These are the kinds of things your prescriber/caregiver must be alert to while monitoring the situation.
 It is important to realize that while on Abilify (or its equivalent) thoughts are dampened.
 Interest is squashed.
 But when the drug is reduced, even slightly, unresolved questions about life, spirituality, past trauma, etc., can spring back into view and become troubling to the point of risking a compulsive or psychotic episode.
 If these new awakenings are being tolerated well, this is a green light for the taper to continue on safely.
 But if these red flags start to pop up, the person has now entered the danger zone, and the taper should be slowed until things even out again.
-Hospitalization may be required in some cases.
+You may experience some of the common withdrawal symptoms including nausea and digestive issues, tingling sensations, and overstimulation such as anxiety, agitation, restlessness, or insomnia.25,26 Hospitalization may be required in some cases if symptoms become overwhelming.
 This is not a failure.
-However, it may mean more supports are needed, and that in some cases, being medication-free is not realistic for absolutely everyone.
+However, it may mean more support is needed, and in some cases, being medication-free is not realistic for absolutely everyone.
 Be patient with yourself, realize this is a difficult and time-consuming task and despite setbacks that may occur, with perseverance, your best success is still in reach.

 Last Abilify medication cuts … likely the most difficult

-As you come nearer to the end of your antipsychotic tapering it is not uncommon for the stabilizing periods to last longer than before.
+As you come nearer to the end of your antipsychotic tapering it is not uncommon for the stabilizing periods to take longer than before.
 You may want to increase the time between each cut, to allow adequate rebalancing.
-The supports you have been using, such as diet changes, supplements, counseling, and other therapies can help this transition phase substantially.
+The supports you have been using, such as diet changes, supplements, counseling, bridge medications, daily exercise, and other therapies can help this transition phase substantially.27

 Bridge medications for Abilify weaning